min2ha/ukwa-site/content/target/39968/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Hammersmith and Fulham in World War One

 Project working with a primary school in the borough on a project to research the impact of the First World War on Hammersmith and Fulham.